charleswlees/API_Homework_Reminder/README.txt

 2. Can be retrieved from the URL when accessing the course.
 3. I am using version 20220320.

-NOTE: my code is assuming that you are using the Northeastern Canvas, if you are not part of Northeastern the constant API_REQUEST will need to be altered for your Canvas site.

 -----------------------------------GMail API -----------------------------------